This vegan walnut-lentil chorizo is rich with flavor and incredibly versatile. It can be tucked into tacos, burritos, tamales, power bowls, etc.

 Vegan Walnut-Lentil Chorizo

-- 1/2 cup uncooked brown lentils, sorted through and thoroughly rinsed
+- 1/2 cup uncooked brown lentils or green lentils, sorted through and thoroughly rinsed

 - 1 1/4 cup raw walnut pieces

 - 1/2 cup oil-packed sun-dried tomatoes, oil thoroughly drained and roughly chopped